Alvi-Rahman/OpenInnovationAI/README.md

 ### 1. **Upload Image Data**

 - **Endpoint**: `POST /upload`
-- **Description**: Upload a valid CSV file to be processed and stored in MongoDB.
-- **Request**:
-    - `file`: CSV file containing image data with pixel values from 0 to 255.
-- **Response**:
-    - Success message confirming upload.

 ### 2. **Fetch Image Frame by Depth Range**

 - **Endpoint**: `GET /frames`
-- **Description**: Fetch an image frame by specifying a `depth_min` and `depth_max`.
-- **Request**:
-    - `depth_min`: The minimum depth value (integer).
-    - `depth_max`: The maximum depth value (integer).
-- **Response**:
-    - A PNG/JPEG image of the resized frame with a custom color map applied.
-    - Status code 200 on success.

-### 3. **Validate Request/Response Format**

-Both request and response validation is handled using Pydantic data models.
-The request and response are validated against predefined schemas to ensure proper data formats and avoid errors.

-## Custom Color Map

-A custom color map is applied to the frames before returning the response.
-The color map is applied using `matplotlib` to give visual structure to the raw pixel values, improving the interpretability of the images.

 ## Deployment to the Cloud (AWS)